Swirrl/table2qb/architecture.md

 If we adopt the [csv2rdf](https://www.w3.org/TR/csv2rdf/) approach we will effectively build csvw-graft, a clojure implementation of the spec.
 We only really need to support [minimal mode](https://www.w3.org/TR/csv2rdf/#dfn-minimal-mode) i.e. just converting the cells.
 By contrast [standard mode](https://www.w3.org/TR/csv2rdf/#dfn-standard-mode) produces lots of bookkeepping output (i.e. how the source cells relate to the rdf) - this may be useful for auditting (describing provenance) and tracking input errors in future.

 We would also need to support the transformation of json-ld included in the csvw-metadata.
 In particular, the [rdf-cube example](https://github.com/w3c/csvw/blob/gh-pages/examples/rdf-data-cube-example.md) includes the DSD in the foo.csv-metadata.json as json-ld.
 This is probably a non-trivial undertaking (includes i/o for json and CURIE expansion etc. This also means maintaining compatibility with edn (#4) will be harder (unless we create edn-ld).

+## Conventions/ Rules

+As above these would map commonly used headers `csvw:titles` (e.g. `["Date","Dates","Year"]` etc) to an internal identifier `csvw:name` (e.g. `period`) that would in term describe:
+- the `propertyUrl` for the `qb:ComponentProperty` (e.g. a dimension property like `sdmx:refPeriod`) (and thus a `qb:codeList`)
+- a `valueURL` for converting the value/ slug into an object URI (e.g. a URI template like "http://purl.org/linked-data/sdmx/2009/code#{gender}")
+- a transformation function (for more complex `* -> URI` operations - e.g. turning a Datetime into an Interval or enum->uri lookups)
+- some validation functions
+- a `qb:order` for the component (useful for core dimensions) - otherwise the position in the csv would be used

+We should probably start by specifying this in clojure (or maybe even edn) although we may later want to make this user-configurable.
+Ultimately these conventions should be what standardises client-specific requirements and should be what takes the majority of time required to build pipelines in future.

 ## URI slugs